monsoonmaelstrom/book2/book2.md

 “What was that about?”
 Liam asks when he sees the look on my face.

 I hold my finger up to my lips, but say nothing.
 I gesture to the air around us.
 Can Liam make a sound shield?
-I have no idea, but I can’t do it right now without potentially alerting Iverson of what I’ve been doing.
+I have no idea, but I can’t do it right now without potentially alerting Iverson to what I’ve been doing.

 Liam looks confused, so I gesture to the air around us again and point to my ear.
 I see him realize what I’m asking and he shrugs.